tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 model to simulate new samples from that distribution of growth curves.
-That is, we can predict a set of growth curves for a hypothetical, unobserved child drawn from the same distribution as the 195 observed children.
-This procedure allows one to explore the plausible degrees of variability in performance at each age.
+That is, we can predict a set of growth curves for a hypothetical, unobserved child drawn from the same distribution as the 195 children observed in this study.
+This procedure of studying model implications by having the model generate new data is called *posterior predictive inference*, and in this case, it allows one to explore the plausible degrees of variability in performance at each age.

-Figure \@ref(fig:new-participants) shows the posterior predictions for 1,000 simulated participants, which demonstrates how the model expects new participants to improve longitudinally but also exhibit stable individual differences over time.
-Figure
+Figure \@ref(fig:new-participants) shows the posterior predictions for 1,000 simulated participants, and it demonstrates how the model expects new participants to improve longitudinally but also exhibit stable individual features over time.
-\@ref(fig:new-participants-intervals) shows uncertainty intervals for these simulations.
+Figure \@ref(fig:new-participants-intervals) shows uncertainty intervals for these simulations.
 The model learned to predict less accurate and more variable performance at age 3 with improving accuracy and narrowing variability at age 4 and age 5.

 (ref:new-participants) Posterior predictions for hypothetical